-The Research Excursion Program (REP) gives faculty funding to involve upper-year undergraduate students on a faculty-led research project that takes place off-campus.
+The Research Excursion Program (REP) gives faculty funding to involve upper-year undergraduate students on a faculty-led research project that takes place off-campus during the Summer term.
 REPs are supervised onsite by an Arts & Science faculty member.

 - The Office of the Dean funds all student travel, accommodation, and meals.